nirmals-workspace/Twitter-Data-Fetching/README.md

 ## Ethical perspective of scraping tweets using snscrape

 Scraping tweets using Streamlit is legal, but it is important to ensure that you are not violating any applicable laws or the terms of service of Twitter.
 It is always recommended to obtain explicit consent from Twitter users before scraping their tweets, and to use ethical and responsible scraping practices.
-Streamlit provides a convenient way to scrape up to 100,000 tweets, which is considered to be well within Twitter's guidelines and framework.
+Snscrape provides a convenient way to scrape up to 100,000 tweets, which is considered to be well within Twitter's guidelines and framework.

 ## Features